ashishaman799/J.P.-Morgan-ONLINE-INTERNSHIP/README.md

 # JPMORGAN-ONLINE INTENSHIP
-Build an interface with a stock price data feed and visually display data to assist our traders as a Software Engineer at JPMorgan Chase
+Build an interface with a stock price data feed and visually display data to assist traders as a Software Engineer at JPMorgan Chase